-This program is offered through Cazenovia College’s Center for Adult and Continuing Education.
+This program is offered through Cazenovia College’s Center for Continuing Education & Graduate Programs.
 It is designed for current civilian or non-sworn New York State residents who are interested in entering the law enforcement field as police officers in New York State.
 Although the program does not guarantee admission into a police department, every standard required in a full-time basic police academy applies, including physical fitness, attendance and academics.

 Training is conducted by certified police instructors or approved instructors.
 Cazenovia College provides professional instructors from both the police community and the College to facilitate the appropriate learning environment and meet the rigid standards of the DCJS.

 Upon successful completion of the program, graduates receive a transcript and a certificate indicating completion of Phase I of Pre-Employment Police Basic Training.
 The certificate gives program graduates two years to secure employment in a police department and complete the Phase II portion of the training before being awarded a full Basic School Certificate from the DCJS.

 During the Phase II training, police officers must be presented the three remaining units of the Basic Course for Police Officers, including, but not limited to: Counter-Terrorism for Recruit Police Officers; Firearms Training; and Supervised Field Training Review and Orientation.
 In addition, each police officer must be presented Impact Device Training and Testing for at least eight hours.
 Cazenovia College does not currently offer Phase II training.

 Several years ago many small police departments throughout New York State petitioned the DCJS and the Governor’s Office for help in alleviating the costs of training police officers throughout the state.

 Previously, all agencies had to first hire new police officers, send them to a municipal police academy and equip them, while paying their salaries.
 Small departments found the cost of training too cumbersome.